CSLT-THU/IS2019-VAE/README.md

 1. install kaldi

-2. create a conda environment and install the necessary Python package.
+2. create a conda environment and install the necessary Python package

 ## Datasets and X-vector